Code-Institute-Submissions/pythongameproject/README.md

 ## Deployment
-This project was deployed through Github pages from the project Git master branch, it can be found here: https://mgsignorelli.github.io/pythongameproject/ The submitted and deployed versions are identical.
+This project was deployed through Heroku, it can be found here: http://pythongameproject.herokuapp.com/leaderboard The submitted and deployed versions are identical.

+For deployment, the configuration variables were manually set in Heroku Configuration.

 ## Credits